 Tesco scam woman must pay £30,000

-A woman who helped run a Shropshire based scam swindling Tesco out of tens of thousand of pounds has been told she must pay up almost £30,000 or go to prison for 18 months.
+A woman who helped run a Shropshire-based scam swindling Tesco out of tens of thousands of pounds has been told she must pay up almost £30,000 or go to prison for 18 months.

-Yesterday at a Proceeds of Crime hearing at Shrewsbury Crown Court Ngyuen agreed to an order by Judge Anthony Lowe that she pay £29,260 in the next six months.
+Yesterday at a Proceeds of Crime hearing at Shrewsbury Crown Court Ngyuen agreed to an order that she pay £29,260 in the next six months.

-He warned her if the money was not paid she would go back to prison, imposing an 18 month jail sentence is lieu of payment.
+Judge Anthony Lowe warned her if the money was not paid she would go back to prison, imposing an 18-month jail sentence in lieu of payment.

 Mr John Oates, prosecuting, said that for her part in the fraud, Ngyuen was responsible for a loss to Tesco of around £35,000.

-He said that Ngyuen had not been co-operating with authorities in the investigation of her finances and had provided a few scraps of paper saying that she owed money to people.
+He said that Ngyuen had not been co-operative with authorities in the investigation of her finances and had provided a few scraps of paper saying that she owed money to people.

-“It seems that she receives loans from people and gives loans to people,” he said.

-However he said it was discovered that the defendant did have a had a share in a business that was worth about £60,000.

 Most Read